grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

                   },
                   {
                     value: 'none',
-                    description: 'Do not use a network plugin.
-A custom CNI will need to be installed after cluster creation for networking functionality.'
+                    description: 'No CNI plugin is pre-installed.
+See [BYO CNI](https://docs.microsoft.com/en-us/azure/aks/use-byo-cni) for more information.'
                   }
                 ]
-              }
               },
-            networkPluginMode: {
-              description: 'Network plugin mode used for building the Kubernetes network.',
+              description: 'Network plugin used for building the Kubernetes network.'
-              type: 'string',
-              enum: [ 'Overlay' ],
-              'x-ms-enum': {
-                name: 'NetworkPluginMode',
-                modelAsString: true,
-                values: [
-                  {
-                    value: 'Overlay',
-                    description: 'Pods are given IPs from the PodCIDR address space but use Azure Routing Domains rather than Kubenet reference plugins host-local and bridge.'
-                  }
-                ]
-              }
             },
             networkPolicy: {
-              description: 'Network policy used for building the Kubernetes network.',
               type: 'string',
               enum: [ 'calico', 'azure' ],
               'x-ms-enum': {